Auste1989/metis_projects/Passion_Project/README.md

     * Linear Regression :thumbsdown:
     * Ridge :thumbsdown:
     * Lasso :thumbsdown:
-    * Random Forest :thumbsdown:
+    * Random Forest :thumbsup:
     * XGBoost
-12. Get Cross-Validation RMSE scores for the each model
+12. Get Cross-Validation RMSE scores for each model
 13. Choose the best model
-13. Check the learning curve (???)
+13. Check the learning curve
 14. Test the model on the test set and assess the results
 15. Write a few helper functions:
     * Convert an address to lat-longs :thumbsup:
     * Generate date and time of now :thumbsup:
     * Plot the route using GoogleMaps API
 16. Summarize the findings
-17. Build a Flask app
+17. Build a Flask app *in progress*
-18. Build the presentation
+18. Build the presentation :thumbsup:
 19. Practice, practice, practice